 With the weather changes that happen during the fall months, I like to pack extra blankets in the car.
 They’re great for long road trips when one part of the car might feel colder than the other.
 Pack one for each person.
 You can also use blankets for the beach, picnics at the park, and as extra layers when sitting around a campfire.

-3. Stock up on snacks that travel well
+3. Stock up on road trip snacks

 For road trips, you want food that doesn’t necessarily require refrigeration or will spoil easily and quickly.
 Pack portable food that is rich in nutrients to sustain you during the trip.
 You still want to pack a tote with packs of ice or cooling packs.
 Then, fill it with these fall road trip essentials: